aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/4-service-connect-https-default-domain/index.en.md

 ---
-title : "Use case 3: Service Connectivity with HTTPS on Default Domain and IAM Auth Access Controls" weight : 15
+title: "Use case 3: Service Connectivity with HTTPS on Default Domain and IAM Auth Access Controls"
+weight: 15
 ---

 In this section, we will deploy a new service `app3` and configure `HTTPRoute` with `HTTPS` listener with default VPC Lattice Domain.
 We will then test connectivity from `app1` to `app3`.